-The current contract governing metropolitan rail services in Auckland has been in place since 2004, with only minor modifications during that time.
-Consequently, the operating and commercial model, risk allocation and incentive mechanisms are no longer considered optimal for the purpose of delivering a modern metropolitan rail service in which customers are at the heart.
+The previous contract governing the metropolitan rail services in Auckland had been in place since 2004, with only minor modifications during that time.
+Consequently, the operating and commercial model, risk allocation and incentive mechanisms were no longer considered optimal for the purpose of delivering a modern metropolitan rail service in which customers are at the heart.

-The outcomes of a new rail delivery model for Auckland will be reduced organisational interfaces, a more appropriate allocation of risks across the rail system and improved efficiency, customer and safety outcomes.
+Development of the new rail franchise has enabled Auckland Transport to implement a new rail delivery model that reduces organisational interfaces, provides a more appropriate allocation of risks across the rail system and will deliver improved efficiency, customer and safety outcomes.